williamsni14463/MMBC-Actuator-PLC/README.md

 - OpenPLC Editor
 - Python 3 (`adafruit-blinka`, `adafruit-circuitpython-max31865`, `pymodbus`, `RPi.GPIO`)

+## Log
+Things I want to test/learn:
+1. Real-time kernel, the Raspberry Pi OS is not a real-time OS, which means the scheduler can preempt your process at any time.
+There's a PREEMPT_RT kernel patch for Raspberry Pi that converts it to a real-time kernel, which could dramatically reduce the jitter.
+Testing with and without it could be worth looking at.
+2. Openplc button response time test with a new, decreased cycle time.
+Need to setup SSH again before I do this because if its all on the same device, the runtime claims the GPIO pins and Python is no longer able to sample them.
+So the runtime needs to be run through an SSH terminal on my laptop, while the code is run on the Pi terminal.
+Or vice versa.
+3. Possibly switching to C++, harder/longer code but it does cycle much faster than python.
+I can use claude to translate the code.
+I would need to see if C++ has a modbus server like Python's pymodbus
+4. Scan cycle floor mapping.
+So far, whenever I have tried to lower the cycle time under 1ms, the code will not compile.
+If we want enough data to publish, it's worth testing the cycle times from 1-50 or 100 and understand and record where it becomes unstable, misses cycles, or crashes.
+This is probably the most important single experiment for the "can a Pi 4 be an industrial PLC" question.
+5. Jitter characterization, the mean latency alone is not enough for arguing its use as an industrial PLC.
+A real PLC needs consistent and predictable response times.
+So I want to measure standard deviation and worst-case latency across thousands of samples at each scan cycle setting.
+A Pi hitting 0.8ms mean but 5ms worst-case is very different from one hitting 0.8ms mean with 0.1ms std dev.
+6.

 ---

 > The goal is eventually to use a Pi-based PLC to control an actuator & sensors in a real system, these experiments are building toward that.